luislozad/image-editor/README.md

 ### [DEMO](https://imageeditordemo.pages.dev)

+<font size="5">Depending on your connection, the loading of the canvas may take a few seconds more or less.
+Still need to add a loading message for user feedback.
+Some things don't work, please be patient, I'm still working on adding them :D</font>

 This is a project that I have been working on for the last two months, it is a web application that edits images, among its features are:
 - Rotate image.
 - Image scaling.